 The City of Mentor Recreation Department offers more than 100 different camp experiences each summer for kids ages 4 and older.
-Take a look at our 2015 Summer Camp Guide (pdf version) or click on the photo below to see all the fun camps we offer this year.

 Do you have an idea for a new summer camp?
 We’d love to hear from you!
 Send us an email here.